pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Low power: enable/disable the LNA stage on the RF component to use depending on the distance with the TX.

 ### Sub_protocol CPPM - *3*
-Equivalent to Multi but sending trainer channels to FrSky radios through telemetry does not work since the telemetry lines of the internal and external modules are shared (hardware limitation).
+Sending trainer channels to FrSky radios through telemetry does not work since the telemetry lines of the internal and external modules are shared (hardware limitation).
 On a STM32 module and with a simple hardware modification, you can go around this limitation using CPPM to send the trainer information to the radio.
-Hardware modification: add a 1K resistor between the STM32 USART1.TX pin (Boot0 programming TX pin) and the radio bay pin 2 (from top).
+For more information check the [CCPM Hardware Modification](/docs/CPPM_HW_Mod.md) page.

 ### Sub_protocol CloneTX - *1*
 This subprotocol makes a clone of a TX identifier transmitting FrSkyD/D8, FrSkyX/D16 v1.xxx FCC/LBT and FrSkyX/D16 v2.1.0 FCC/LBT.